 The Singular Patagonia is one of the most unique and special hotels that I have had the privilege to stay at.
 The architects and designers have managed to convert a Victorian cold-storage plant in the middle of Patagonia into a lofty, beautiful and contemporary hotel.
 From the funicular which takes guests from the reception area down to the hotel, to the gob smacking views from the huge guest rooms over the Last Hope Sound, the indoor/outdoor pool in the modern spa and the buzzy atmosphere in the dual level restaurant and bar area and reminders of the buildings heritage around (you walk through the original Victorian steam room to get to your guest room) every part of the hotel has been meticulously designed.

-The Singular is not only a luxury hotel, but takes advantage of its location on the Last Hope Sound and close to the Torres del Paine National Park offering its guests some exciting experiences organized by the hotel's first class guides.
+The Singular is not only a luxury hotel, but takes advantage of its location on the Last Hope Sound and close to the Torres del Paine National Park offering its guests some exciting experiences organised by the hotel's first class guides.
 Unique to the Singular are its two high-speed boats which take up to 30 guests through the fjords, followed by a short walk to the mesmerizing Serrano and Balmaceda glaciers.
-They can also organize fly-fishing (Patagonia offers world class fly-fishing due to its pristine glacier fed waters), kayaking, horseback riding and hiking in the Torres del Paine National Park.
+They can also organise fly-fishing (Patagonia offers world class fly-fishing due to its pristine glacier fed waters), kayaking, horseback riding and hiking in the Torres del Paine National Park.